chucker/PasswordRulesSharp/README.md

 bool password1IsValid = validator.PasswordIsValid(samplePassword1, out var results1);
 ```

-This returns `true`, as the password matches all rules.
+This returns `true`, as the password matches all rules!

 Let's try with one that doesn't:

 ```csharp
 const string samplePassword2 = "Hello1";